awsm-research/A3Test/README.md

 # Dataset for Train, Eval and Testing
 The datset are added in the Methods2Test Dataset.
-'To extract json content and convert to train.csv, eval.csv and test.csv' 'python extractContentDataInCsv.py -d ~/UnitTestCaseResearch/methods2test/methods2test-v1.0/dataset/Train -o train.csv
+#### To extract json content and convert to train.csv, eval.csv and test.csv

+'python extractContentDataInCsv.py -d ~/UnitTestCaseResearch/methods2test/methods2test-v1.0/dataset/Train -o train.csv'

 # How to replicate